solita/solita.github.com/_posts/2024-06-10-what-is-a-list-anyway.md

 ```

 We can state that the result of dropping N items is the list `[1,2,3]` and Prolog
-will give us the possible input lists, but obviously all the items before will be
+will give us the possible input lists, but all the items before will be
 placeholders that can refer to anything.

 But we can further constrain the list and state that all numbers are between 1 and 3 to